HL7/PDDI-CDS/pages/_includes/intro.md

 [//]: # -*- --from markdown_strict+footnotes+backtick_code_blocks -*-

+* **TODO** position this from the position this from the EHR is doing something but more can be done with the standard, etectedIssue is monitoring what is happen

 * **TODO** Citations and linking

 # <span style="color:silver"> 1.0.0 </span> Implementation Guide for PDDI CDS (DRAFT)